daviddenton/fintrospect/src/main/hugosite2/content/cookbook/http-clients.md

 +++
 title = "http clients"
-tags = ["client", "ssl", "secure", "finagle api", "getting started"] categories = ["recipe"] intro = ""
+tags = ["client", "ssl", "secure", "finagle api", "getting started"] categories = ["fintrospect-core"] intro = "Unlike traditional HTTP client libraries, Finagle HTTP clients are configured to only talk to a single service using one or more hosts that are known at creation time of that client."
 +++

-Unlike traditional HTTP client libraries, **Finagle HTTP clients are configured to only talk to a single service** using one or more hosts that are known at creation time of that client.

 ### Simple HTTP
 ```scala